Student Loans Overview

 So, what the hell do I do with my student loans?

 Great question.
 The first step is to spend some quality time on StudentAid.gov and see what you may (or may not) qualify for.
 You need to weigh out the options.
 Make sure you consider both the impact of the payments on your budget and the total interest you will pay including any tax implications.
 Student loan interest is currently deductible up to $2,500 so at least there is that.
-The bottom line is that you have to figure out a solution now as it does not look like the problem is going to magically solve itself anytime soon.

 If you have a considerable amount of student loans or you are overwhelmed, you might want to talk to an Advice-Only, Fee-Only, Fiduciary, CERTIFIED FINANCIAL PLANNER™.
 Working with a CFP® professional can help you work through your options, look at your budget, and the impact of your student loans on your future.
-If you would like help, I offer a no-cost 60-minute introductory meeting at https://calendly.com/coachdrjay/childfree
+If you would like help, we offer a no-cost 60-minute introductory meeting at https://calendly.com/coachdrjay/childfree